fmager/real-time/m3_types/s6_tensor_cores.md

 # 🧬3️⃣ Tensor Cores
-Mostly for people interested in deep learning or programming GPUs to the fullest.
+This is mostly for people interested in deep learning or programming GPUs to the fullest.
+This should also include people interested in graphics due to DLSS, denoisers and upscaling becoming so prevalent.

+Supported in Tensor Cores
+FP64, TF32, bfloat16, FP16, FP8, and INT8

+Supported in CUDA Cores
+FP64, FP32, FP16, bfloat16, INT8

 ## 5️⃣ Additional Reading
 [Tensor Cores](https://www.nvidia.com/en-us/data-center/tensor-cores/)